 Fringe benefits are considered part of the employees' salary for payroll purposes and as the basis for calculation of employees' labour rights.
 Exceptions for the fringe benefits listed under Article 458 of the Brazilian Labour Code, which are tax exempt for all purposes (payroll, labour rights, social security contributions and even income tax), are: uniforms or working clothes, housing, health and dental insurance, life insurance, vehicle used for work, meal or food vouchers, employees' education costs, life insurance, private pension plans and culture vouchers.

 Although it is common practice to grant some of the benefits listed above to executives, it is necessary to be careful as it is a requirement to ensure the special tax treatment that benefits are provided for the employee to perform his or her job, like a 'working tool'.
 A car, for example, when provided for an executive, is hardly considered by the tax authorities and labour courts as tax exempt under the argument that it is not a working tool.
 Some understandings apply to housing and children's education paid for the executives.

 Tax planning and other considerations

-Whenever hiring an executive, the main question employer should have in mind is: is this executive classified as an employee under Brazilian Laws?
+Whenever hiring an executive, the main question employers should have in mind is: is this executive classified as an employee under Brazilian laws?
 The response will determine not only the payroll costs but whether the executive will be entitled to mandatory labour rights, which can sum up to a monthly cost of 64 per cent over the remuneration paid to him or her.
 While, if hired as a non-employee executive, the monthly cost will be limited to a 20 per cent social security contribution over the remuneration.